st1nG-19/miniprojectFY/README.md

 selenium
 pandas

-make sure that you install the above libraries in your system before running the code.
+Make sure that you install the above libraries in your system before running the code.

 # Project
 After executing the program, you are asked to enter a search query to search on www.amazon.in.